KoryNunn/automage/doc.md

 ## automage - available methods

 ```
-automage.pressKey // press a key
+automage.pressKey // (context, description, type, key[, callback]) press a key
-automage.pressKeys // press many keys
+automage.pressKeys // (context, description, type, keys[, callback]) press many keys
-automage.findAll // find all matching elements with a semantic selector sorted by type
+automage.findAll // (context, description, type[, timeout, callback]) find all matching elements with a semantic selector sorted by type
-automage.find // find all matching element with a semantic selector and matching type
+automage.find // (context, description, type[, timeout, callback]) find all matching element with a semantic selector and matching type
-automage.get // find exactly one matching element with a semantic selector and matching type
+automage.get // (context, description, type[, timeout, callback]) find exactly one matching element with a semantic selector and matching type
-automage.click // click exactly one matching element with a semantic selector
+automage.click // (context, description, type[, timeout, callback]) click exactly one matching element with a semantic selector
-automage.typeInto // type into exactly one matching element with a semantic selector
+automage.typeInto // (context, description, type, keys[, timeout, callback]) type into exactly one matching element with a semantic selector
-automage.getFocusedElement // get the element that currently has focus in the document
+automage.getFocusedElement // (context[, callback]) get the element that currently has focus in the document
-automage.focus // focus an element matching a semantic selector
+automage.focus // (context, description, type[, timeout, callback]) focus an element matching a semantic selector
-automage.changeValue // change value of exactly one matching element with a semantic selector, then blur the focused element
+automage.changeValue // (context, description, type, value, [, timeout, callback]) change value of exactly one matching element with a semantic selector, then blur the focused element
-automage.blur // blur the currently focused element
+automage.blur // (context[, callback]) blur the currently focused element
-automage.waitFor // wait for exactly one matching element with a semantic selector, and custom timeout
+automage.waitFor // (context, description, type[, timeout, callback]) wait for exactly one matching element with a semantic selector, and custom timeout
 ```